About JAAM

 JAAM usually has a guest editor for each issue, who will sometimes have a set theme in mind.
 The co-managing editors of JAAM are Helen Rickerby and Clare Needham, who have both been involved with JAAM since its inception.

-JAAM prints fiction, poetry, essays and black and white artwork.
-It publishes a diverse mix of voices, including experimental, cutting-edge work, and it provides a vehicle for interesting writing that is unable to find publication through commercial publishers.
+JAAM prints fiction, poetry, essays and artwork, including photography.
+It publishes a diverse mix of voices, including experimental, cutting-edge work.

 Contributors to appear in JAAM have included Australia’s John Forbes, Ken Bolton, Pam Brown, John Kinsella, Malaysia’s K S Maniam, Thailand’s Pira Sudham, Zimbabwe’s Dambudzo Marechera, and from New Zealand Vincent O’Sullivan, Lauris Edmond, Fleur Adcock, Albert Wendt, David Eggleton and Sam Hunt.